-The intersection point of the linear regression line with the L_2 -axis at $p{dp} = 0$ Pa can then serve as an estimate of the stimulus level at the DPOAE threshold (see Figure 34; Boege and Janssen, 2002; Gorga et al., 2003).
+The intersection point of the linear regression line with the L_2 -axis at p{dp} = 0 Pa can then serve as an estimate of the stimulus level at the DPOAE threshold (see Figure 36; Boege and Janssen, 2002; Gorga et al., 2003).
 The estimated threshold level L{dpth} when plotted across frequency f_2 provides a measure for estimating CA threshold at the f_2 place.
-Due to standing waves in the outer ear canal, stimulus and response cannot always be reliably determined and thus DPOAE thresholds do not always match pure-tone thresholds.
+Due to standing waves in the outer ear canal, stimulus and response cannot always be reliably determined and thus DPOAE thresholds do not always match puretone thresholds.
 This is true especially for large ear canal volumes.
 If this is the case a discrepancy between DPOAE thresholds and PTA thresholds mainly occurs for adults (dependent on ear canal size) in the mid-frequency region around 3 kHz and at the higher test frequencies (> 6 kHz).
 Standing wave effects are less important in newborns and infants due to the shorter ear canal length (Keefe et al., 1993).
 The relation between OAE level and auditory threshold - or rather the lack of it - is strongly debated.
 Formerly, it was common to define confidence limits to determine the degree of certainty with which any measured response could be assigned to either normal or impaired hearing (Gorga et al., 1996; Gorga et al., 2000), or to define a DPOAE detection threshold as the stimulus level at which the response equaled the noise present in the instrument (Dorn et al., 2001).
-However, since the noise is of technical origin (e.g. microphone noise) the threshold evaluated in this way does not match the behavioral threshold.
+However, since the noise is of technical origin (e.g., microphone noise) the threshold evaluated in this way does not match the behavioral threshold.
 A more relevant measure is the intersection point between the extrapolated DPOAE I/O-function and the primary tone level axis at which the response's sound pressure is zero and hence at which OHCs are inactive.
 A linear dependency between DPOAE sound pressure and primary tone sound pressure level is present when using the scissor paradigm for eliciting DPOAEs.
-The estimated DPOAE threshold $L{\rm doth}$ is independent of noise and seems to be more closely related to behavioral threshold than the DPOAE detection threshold (Boege and Janssen, 2002; Gorga et al., 2003; Janssen et al., 2006).
+The estimated DPOAE threshold L{doth} is independent of noise and seems to be more closely related to behavioral threshold than the DPOAE detection threshold (Boege and Janssen, 2002; Gorga et al., 2003; Janssen et al., 2006).

-Figure 34: Schematic overview of a DPOAE audiogram derived from DPOAE threshold estimation persisting cochlear hearing loss in follow-up diagnostics.
-In case of mild and moderate hearing loss DPOAE audiograms are an alternative method to behavioral audiometry or frequency-specific evoked response audiometry (auditory brainstem responses (ABR) with narrowband stimuli, auditory steady state responses (ASSR)).
+Figure 36: Schematic overview of a DPOAE audiogram derived from DPOAE threshold estimation

+When plotting the DPOAE threshold in dB hearing level (HL), the estimated DPOAE thresholds can be plotted in an audiogram form (DPOAE audiogram) (see Figure 36).
+DPOAE audiograms can be applied in babies with a refer result in newborn hearing screening to reveal a transitory conductive hearing loss due to Eustachian tube dysfunction and/or amniotic fluid in the tympanic cavity or to confirm a persisting cochlear hearing loss in follow-up diagnostics.
+In case of mild and moderate hearing loss DPOAE audiograms are an alternative method to behavioral audiometry or frequency-specific evoked response audiometry [auditory brainstem responses (ABR) with narrowband stimuli, auditory steady state responses (ASSR)].
 Especially in infants where the conditioned free-field audiogram does not reflect the real threshold, DPOAE audiograms may assess cochlear hearing loss more precisely than behavioral tests.
 Moreover, unilateral hearing loss can be detected.
 DPOAE audiograms are able to quantitatively assess the hearing loss at distinct frequencies in a couple of minutes.
 Predicting hearing loss at five frequencies by tone burst ABR or ASSR may take half an hour and more.
 This is an essential advantage of DPOAE over tone burst ABR or ASSR.
 Thus, DPOAE audiograms can serve as an advanced tool for bridging the gap between screening and audiological testing in pediatric audiology.